alexnguyennz/astro-aws-amplify/README.md

 ### Static or prerendered pages

-All pages must be server-rendered by default - you can't use `export const prerender = true` on any pages.
-As a workaround for static pages however, you can set a manual Amplify rewrite for every static route.
+To use static pre-rendered pages (e.g. with `export const prerender = true` for `server`, or by default for `hybrid`), you will need to create an Amplify rewrite for every static route.

 For example, if you have a static `/about` page, create a rewrite of: